MrFiring/SHIFT_WeatherApp/README.md

 ## Preview
-Main screen with list of cities (Flag of the country (not implemented yet:), Name of the city and short country name ).
+Main screen with list of cities (Flag of the country, Name of the city and short country name ).

 ![MainScreen Preview](/imgs/mainscreen.jpg)